naciriii/serverless-beyond/README.md

  ```
   ###### Generate Lambda Handler
-  For lambda handlers you can initialize with different types of events (default Http)
+  For lambda handlers you can initialize with different types of events (stream, s3, Http (default))
  ```sh
  ngen resource handler users
  ```